bricrsa/ADLS-Inventory/README.md

 - Send the data to a Log Analytics workspace,
 - Send the data to a storage account.

 In this repo, data is sent to Log Analytics and an example KQL query is highlighted.
+Note that it is possible to send logs from many different resources to a Log Analytics workspace, so if there are many storage accounts, the logs can be sent to one workspace for easy summarisation.

 Example [KQL Query](/kql/audit_databricks_passthru_access.kql), highlighting Databricks Runtime, user and location.